 Our metrics also show that we have been successful in supporting our students, so that they are able to "cross the finish line" and graduate.
-Since 2017, we have increased our graduation rate for ELLs from 87% to 93.7% and our LI students from 90% to 96.3%, completely eliminating the gap between LI and overall students.
-We have also reduced the dropout rate for ELLs from 9 to 2.5% and LI from 7% to 3.3%.
+Since 2017, we have increased our graduation rate for ELLs from 87% to 93.9% and our LI students from 90% to 96.7%, completely eliminating the gap between LI and overall students.
+We have also reduced the dropout rate for ELLs from 9 to 2.5% and LI from 7% to 2.3%.
 We were also able to maintain these rates through the pandemic.
 This is due to the intervention, credit recovery and advancement courses that we offer to our students.
 Our LCAP Goal 1 Action 4, provides opportunities for advancement to our students through summer school, winter intersession and before and after school courses.
 These classes specifically target our unduplicated students.

 Another priority area for our district is making sure that our students are prepared to attend college and transition to a career.
-Districtwide, we have increased the percentage of students who have completed their a-g coursework from 38% to 39.5%.
-One of our comprehensive sites increased their a-g completion from 39% to 58.3% during this same time period.
-Prior to the pandemic, we increased our a-g completion rates for English Learners from 14% to 20% and LI students from 36% to 39%.
+Districtwide, we have increased the percentage of students who have completed their a-g coursework from 38% to 42.7%.
+One of our comprehensive sites increased their a-g completion from 39% to 62.1% during this same time period.
+Prior to the pandemic, we increased our a-g completion rates for English Learners from 14% to 20% and LI students from 36% to 39.4%.
 Through our Goal 1 Action 5, we offer Expository Reading and Writing Courses to prepare all students for college, specifically our unduplicated students.
 This allows students who score conditionally ready on the Early Assessment Program to bypass support classes required by California State Universities and the community college system.
 We also provide a variety of honors and advanced placement courses (LCAP G1 A8) to prepare our students for college level work, focusing specifically on our low income, foster and/or English Learners.
 We have also continued actions from the 2017-2020 LCAP in the development of the 2021-2024 LCAP focused on preparing students for a career.
 Our data indicates that the majority of our students are taking Career Technical Education(CTE) classes.
-We have increased our CTE Completion rate from 17% to 39% for the 2020-2021 school year and the percentage rate of our Special Education students from 11% to 32.1%.
+We have increased our CTE Completion rate for all students from 17% to 49% for the 2021-2022 school year and we have increased our CTE Completion rate for our Special Education students from 11% to 47.9%.